ix5/sx-docs/content/docs/flashing-kagura.md

 If you ever installed an Android Oreo-based custom ROM - e.g. OmniROM 8.1 - your SELinux file labels for the `dsp` partition will be wrong.
-For a more detailed explanation, see
+For a more detailed explanation and Download, see
 [File relabeling for SODP]({{< ref "dsp-relabel.md" >}}).

-Simply flash the
-<a style="color: #1764de;" href="https://sx.ix5.org/files/builds/kagura/misc/dsp-label-fixer.zip">DSP label fixer</a>
-zip file in TWRP.
+Simply flash the DSP label fixer zip file in TWRP.

 <!--
 <div class="message">